danirus/django-comments-xtd/docs/quickstart.rst

 #.
 Add extra settings to control comments in your project.
 Check the available settings in the :ref:`Django Comments Framework <settings-comments>` and in the :ref:`django-comments-xtd app <settings-comments-xtd>`.

 These are in a glance the steps to quickly start using django-comments-xtd.
 Follow to the next page, the :ref:`ref-tutorial`, to read a detailed guide that takes everything into account.
-In addition to the tutorial, the :ref:`ref-demo` implements a full featured commenting project.
+In addition to the tutorial, the :ref:`ref-example` implement several commenting applications.

 .. _Markdown: https://daringfireball.net/projects/markdown/